Optimization of Tree Ensembles: Solution methods

 \subsection{Benders decomposition}

-The first solution approach that we will consider is Benders decomposition.
-Recall that in problem~\eqref{prob:TEOMIO}, we have two sets of variables, $\xb$ and $\yb$; furthermore, $\yb$ can be further partitioned as $\yb = (\yb_1, \yb_2, \dots, \yb_T)$, where $\yb_t$ is the collection of $y_{t,\ell}$ variables corresponding to tree $t$.
-For any two trees $t, t'$ with $t \neq t'$, notice that the variables $\yb_t$ and $\yb_{t'}$ do not appear together in any constraints; they are only linked together through the $\xb$ variables.
+The first solution approach that we present is Benders decomposition.
+Recall that in \problemeqref{prob:TEOMIO}, we have two sets of variables, $\xb$ and $\yb$; furthermore, $\yb$ can be further partitioned as $\yb = (\yb_1, \yb_2, \dots, \yb_T)$, where $\yb_t$ is the collection of $y_{t,\ell}$ variables corresponding to tree $t$.
+For any two trees $t, t'$ with $t \neq t'$, notice that the variables $\yb_t$ and $\yb_{t'}$ do not appear together in any constraints; they are only linked through the $\xb$ variables.

-The above observation suggests a Benders reformulation of problem~\eqref{prob:TEOMIO}.
-Let us re-write problem~\eqref{prob:TEOMIO} as follows:
+The above observation suggests a Benders reformulation of \problemeqref{prob:TEOMIO}.
+Re-write \problemeqref{prob:TEOMIO} as follows:

 where $G_t(\xb)$ is defined as the optimal value of the following subproblem: